kee1bo/vertical_farming/README.md

 # vertical_farming
-Tryint to explore the data from kaggle
+Exploring the data from kaggle